Bryan-Herrera-DEV/Stats-Of-Politicians-On-Social-WebApp/README.md

 ## Provided Statistics

-- For Twitter:
+### Twitter

 - For Each Account and Political Group:
   - Total Likes (yesterday)
   - Total Retweets (yesterday)
   - Total Replies (yesterday)
   - Average Likes (yesterday)
   - Average Retweets (yesterday)
   - Average Replies (yesterday)
   - Average Length of a Tweet (in characters)
-    - Average Sentiment Analysis (Positive, Negative, Neutral, Null) (yesterday) <br/><br/>
+  - Average Sentiment Analysis **(Positive, Negative, Neutral, Null)** (yesterday) <br/><br/>
   - Charts of Compare Among All Political Groups (followers, likes, etc.)<br/><br/>
   - Chart with the History of the Number of Analysed Tweets Over Time
   - Chart with the History of Total Followers Over Time
   - Chart with the History of Avg Tweets Length Over Time
   - Chart with the History of Avg Likes Over Time
   - Chart with the History of Avg Retweets Over Time
   - Chart with the History of Avg Replies Over Time
   - Top 5 Most Used Hashtags **(just for accounts)** (last week, last month, last year)